sguox002/leetcode/leetcode-all.md

 ->>

 ### count number of ways

+<<-920	Number of Music Playlists    		47.4%	Hard
+given N different songs, want to make a list with length L:
+- Every song is played at least once
+- A song can only be played again only if K other songs have been played Return the number of possible playlists.
+0<=K<N<=L<=100

+dp approach:
+- dp[n,l,k] n songs with list L, and k restraints.
+- used n-1 songs, for the l-1 list, the not appeared song can be added. dp[n,l,k]=n*dp[n-1,l-1,k]
+- if l-1 used n songs already, then we have n-k choices dp[n,l,k]=(n-k)*dp[n,l-1,k]
+->>

 <<-935	Knight Dialer    		45.9%	Medium
 return the number of ways on the phone pad. build the adjacency matrix and do a dfs like (dp from previous group)